Environmental research and conservation

 A compact benchtop device offering powerful integrated compute with on-demand access to 5 independent MinION Flow Cells — run multiple eDNA, metabarcoding, or metagenomics projects on a single device.

 Offering two independent PromethION Flow Cells for low-cost access to high-output sequencing - ideal for smaller sample number whole-genome and transcriptome projects.
-Available to preorder now.

 Offering 24 independent, high-capacity flow cells and powerful, integrated compute, PromethION 24 delivers flexible access to terabases of sequencing data — ideal for high-throughput labs and highly multiplexed samples.

 Our most powerful platform, offering flexible, high-throughput sequencing using up to 48 independent, high-capacity flow cells — complete genomic and transcriptomic characterisation of large sample numbers.